10 Fast-Acting Spot Treatments for Random Breakouts

-There’s a laundry list of things that cause random breakouts, and an even bigger list of ways to make them go away.
-Everything from non-invasive treatments to D-I-Y concoctions have proven to be effective, but few solutions get the job done instantaneously.
+There’s a laundry list of triggers that can cause random skin breakouts, and an even longer list of ways to try to abolish frustrating blemishes.
+Still, while non-invasive treatments and DIY concoctions can sometimes prove effective, few solutions get the job done instantaneously.

-And to be quite honest, we’re not sure that’s even possible.
-What we do know is that a spot treatment is the closest we’ll get to results in a flash.
-Most are made with a super concentrated amount of blemish-fighting ingredients (like salicylic acid and tea tree oil) that will reduce the size of zits in a couple hours or overnight, so we’ve gathered the best ones for your choosing.
-Shop our favorites below.
+And while we’d obviously love to erase zits with the snap of a finger, we’re realistic, and we know that’s impossible.
+So, what’s the next best thing to getting results in a flash?
+A spot treatment.
+Most of these topical concoctions are made with a super-concentrated amount of blemish-fighting ingredients (like salicylic acid and tea tree oil) that will reduce the size of a pimple in a couple hours or overnight—something that can prove very useful when you’re dealing with stressed-out skin.

+Ahead, we’ve gathered the best ones for your choosing.
+Shop our favorites and find your new go-to.

 Indie Lee Blemish Stick